LicensePlates.cc

 MSN 413

-This was the standard issue plate for two years.
+This was the standard issue between 2002 and early-2004.

 Non-passenger Plates